 The Smithsonian Conservation Biology Institute is offering an internship in GIS analysis as part of the Changing Landscapes Initiative.
-CLI is a joint spatial analysis and public engagement project utilizing both land use/land cover change modeling and scenario planning to inform land use decisions.
-The project is beginning a new phase where land use/land cover change models will be used to evaluate impacts to regional ecologic function.
-In addition, SCBI is in the beginning stages of applying their methods and models internationally.
+CLI is a joint spatial analysis and public engagement program utilizing both land use/land cover change modeling and scenario planning to inform land use decisions.
+Additionally, the program has now entered its next phase, where land use/land cover change models are being used to evaluate impacts to regional ecologic function.
+To that end, CLI is currently developing a method for assessing ecological integrity of landscapes using structural equation modeling.

 Interns will have the chance to learn and develop quantitative and communication skills by:

 - Preparing spatial data for advanced analysis

 - Performing descriptive analyses in both ArcMap and R